Competitive Analysis for UX – Top 6 Research Methods

 What is a UX Competitive Analysis?

-A UX competitive analysis is a technique UX researchers use to understand the competition, identify opportunities, and find an edge.
-This analysis provides UX design teams with valuable insights to develop a UX strategy to enhance a product’s user experience and business value.
+A UX competitive analysis is a technique that UX researchers use to understand the competition, identify opportunities, and find an edge.
+This analysis provides UX design teams with valuable insights to develop a UX strategy and enhance a product’s user experience as well as business value.

 Why Should You Do a UX Competitive Analysis?